About Emma Hardy

 I spend much of my time out in the Peak District, walking, climbing and using the landscape as inspiration to inform my making.

-I am currently working on a violin for the documentary, Folk Who Roam, with producer Emma Crome, in which we explore the connection between folk music, creativity and the importance of the right to roam in the countryside.
+In 2022 I created a decorated ‘community fiddle’ for the documentary, Folk Who Roam, with producer Emma Crome, in which we explore the connection between folk music, creativity and the importance of the right to roam in the countryside.

 Professional Training